 The focus of this course is on reinforcing and expanding the patterns and vocabulary acquired in Dutch 2.
 All major grammar will be reviewed.
 Written and spoken proficiency will be improved.

 Dutch 171AC (4) From Amsterdam to New York.
 Dewulf

 A different look at the early colonial history of the United States from the perspective of the 17th century Dutch colony on Manhattan.
 No knowledge of Dutch required.
 SATISFIES AMERICAN CULTURES REQUIREMENT.

 Yiddish 101 (5) Elementary Yiddish.
 Ingalls

 This is an introduction to Yiddish language, literature, and culture.
 With particular focus on the basics of Yiddish grammar, we will develop reading, writing, speaking, and comprehension skills.
 In so doing, we will also have an opportunity to explore simple Yiddish songs, stories, and dialogues as reflections of Yiddish culture and history.

-103. (5) Elementary Yiddish - Chaver
+Yiddish 103 (5) Yiddish Literature.
+Chaver